kshitijbhosale820/Secure-Communication-and-File-Transfer-System-Using-Blockchain/README.md

 ##  Problem Statement

-Traditional file sharing systems are vulnerable to data breaches and unauthorized access.
-This system provides secure communication using encryption and blockchain technology to ensure data confidentiality and integrity.
+Traditional file-sharing and communication systems are centralized and vulnerable to security threats such as unauthorized access, data breaches, and data tampering.
+These systems often lack transparency and reliable mechanisms to verify whether stored data has been modified.

+To address these issues, this project implements a secure file transfer system using encryption and blockchain-based logging.
+Files are encrypted before storage, and each transaction is recorded in a hash-linked block structure, ensuring data integrity, accountability, and improved security in digital communication.

 ---